Subtyping Context-Free Session Types: Semantic subtyping

 \section{Semantic subtyping}

-Semantic equivalence for context-free session types is usually based on \textit{observational equivalence} or \textit{bisimilarity}, meaning that two session types are considered equivalent if they exhibit exactly the same communication behaviour \cite{DBLP:conf/icfp/ThiemannV16}.
-An analogous notion of semantic subtyping should therefore rely on an \textit{observational preorder}.
+\emph{Semantic equivalence} for context-free session types is usually based on \emph{observational equivalence} or \emph{bisimilarity}, meaning that two session types are considered equivalent if they exhibit exactly the same communication behaviour~\cite{DBLP:conf/icfp/ThiemannV16}.
+An analogous notion of \emph{semantic subtyping} should therefore rely on an \emph{observational preorder}.
 In this section we develop such a preorder.

-We define the behaviour of types through a labelled transition system (LTS) by establishing relation $\transition{T}{a}{U}$ (``type $T$ transitions by action $a$ to type $U$'').
-We follow Costa et al.\ \cite{DBLP:journals/corr/abs-2203-12877} in attributing behaviour to functional types, allowing them to be encompassed in our observational preorder.
-The rules defining the transition relation, as well as the grammar that generates all possible transition actions, are shown in \cref{fig:hocfst-lts}.
+We define the behaviour of types via a labelled transition system (LTS) by establishing relation $\transition{T}{a}{U}$ (``type $T$ transitions by action $a$ to type $U$'').
+We follow Costa et al.~\cite{DBLP:journals/corr/abs-2203-12877} in attributing behaviour to functional types, allowing them to be encompassed in our observational preorder.
+The rules defining the trans~ition relation, as well as the grammar that generates all possible transition actions, are shown in \cref{fig:hocfst-lts}.

-In general, each functional type constructor generates a transition for each of its fields ($\tUnit$, which has none, transitions to $\tSkip$).
-Linear functions, exhibit an additional transition to represent their restricted use (\textsc{L-LinArrow}), and records/variants include a default transition that is independent of their fields.
+In general, each functional type constructor generates a transition for each of its fields ($\tUnit$ and $\tEnd$, which have none, transition to $\tSkip$).
+Linear functions, exhibit an additional transition to represent their restricted use (\textsc{L-LinArrow}), and records/variants include a default transition that is independent of their fields (\textsc{L-RcdVrt}).
 The behaviour of session types is more complex, since it must account for their algebraic properties.
 Message types exhibit a transition for their payload (\textsc{L-Msg1}, \textsc{L-MsgSeq1}) and another for their continuation, which is $\tSkip$ by omission (\textsc{L-Msg2}, \textsc{L-MsgSeq2}).
 Choices behave much like records/variants when alone, but are subject to distributivity when composed (\textsc{L-ChoiceFieldSeq}).
 Type $\tEnd$, which absorbs its continuation, transitions to $\tSkip$ (\textsc{L-End}, \textsc{L-EndSeq}).
 Rules \textsc{L-SeqSeq}, \textsc{L-SkipSeq} account for associativity and identity, and rules \textsc{L-Rec} and \textsc{L-RecSeq} dictate that recursive types behave just like their unfoldings.
 Notice that $\tSkip$ has no transitions.